 In 2000, California enacted the Permanent Amusement Ride Safety Inspection Program in order to better regulate the inspection process.
 California law states that only certified safety inspectors can perform annual inspections.
 These examinations must be unannounced and must be conducted while the rides are in operations.
 The inspectors are to look at all records concerning each ride.
 The owners of the amusement parks are also required to report any injuries that have occurred.

 California has specific laws in place to protect individuals who enjoy amusement park rides, but these laws cannot provide complete protection.
 When something goes wrong with a ride or when inspections are not carried out properly, the amusement park or the state agency might have liability for the injuries that occur.

-If you have been the victim of an amusement park accident, talk to the Amerio Law Firm in Sacramento.
-The attorneys at the Amerio Law Firm can help you answer questions concerning your case and advise you of your legal rights and the proper course of action to take to recover compensation.
+If you have been the victim of an amusement park accident, talk to the Amerio Law Firm in Roseville.
+The personal injury attorneys at the Amerio Law Firm can help you answer questions concerning your case and advise you of your legal rights and the proper course of action to take to recover compensation.